Charles Guthard House: Description

 The Charles Guthard House is a frame house designed with a combination of Colonial Revival and Queen Anne elements.
 It was a square corner tower, and a single story front porch that runs the full width of the front.
-The front facade combines round, arched, rectangular, and Palladian windows.
-Shingle accent the gable ends and the tower, as well as the hipped roof corner tower itself.
+The front facade combines round arched, rectangular, and Palladian windows.
+Shingles accent the gable ends and the tower, as well as the hipped roof corner tower itself.